paulfryer/ibkr/docs/WORKFLOW-UPDATES.md

 ### 5. Updated JOB 11: create-release

 **What changed:**
-- Added `build-clean-api` to needs array
+- Added `build-ibkr-sdk` to needs array
 - Updated release body to feature IBKR SDK prominently
 - Added "What's New in IBKR SDK" section